elodieandrieu/elodieandrieu.github.io/_pages/about.md

 ---

-I am a first-year economics PhD student at KCL, previously working at The Organisation for Economic Co-operation and Development.
+I am a first-year economics PhD student at KCL, previously working at The Organisation for Economic Co-operation and Development (OECD).

 What's on this site?
 ======